chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 Java would go on to become a popular language in server, mobile[^thanks-dalvik], and embedded contexts[^cable-set-top-boxes].
 It even runs on cellular SIM cards[^sim-java]!
-However, Sun (and later, Oracle) licensed the language out of the running for the web platform.
+However, Sun (and later, Oracle) took the language out of the running for the web platform through protective licensing.
 The problems Java left in its wake, `<applet>`s and NPAPI, would remain unsolved for years.

 If Java had remained a part of the web platform, this post might have been about it[^graal].